 Eligibility & Application Information

-The foundation only accepts proposals from doctoral students, postdoctoral and senior scholars outside the United States.
+The foundation only accepts proposals from doctoral students, postdoctoral scholars, and senior scholars outside the United States.
 For travel related to exhibition development and research, please see the Terra Foundation’s Exhibition Research and Development Grant program.

-- Travel should be undertaken within one calendar year after the announcement of the selection results.
+- Travel should be undertaken within one calendar year (June through May) after the announcement of the selection results in April.

 - Final report must be submitted within three months of completion of travel.
 It should include a description of the travel undertaken as a result of the grant, an assessment of the research accomplished, and a financial report detailing grant expenditures.

-- Recipients must acknowledge the support of TFAA in any publication that results from research conducted during the grant.
+- Recipients must acknowledge the support of the Terra Foundation in any publication that results from research conducted during the grant.